 Should I bring a gift to my homestay family?

 It is always a nice gesture to bring your new host family a token from your hometown or region and as an initial ‘thank you’ for having you in their home.
 You could also bring them something from Dickinson.

 If there is an issue with an aspect of your housing arrangement, it is always best to try to resolve this first with the family.
 Many times simply addressing an issue with the family is the best way to create a positive change.
-You are encouraged to talk to your Resident Director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.
+You are encouraged to talk to your Program Director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.

 Students can conduct research abroad under the guidance of a Dickinson advisor.
 The Student International Research Fund was established to help students with extra travel costs associated with independent research projects.
 Students are encouraged to present their research at the International Research Symposium when they return to campus.

 In the spring semester, all students complete an independent research project for Dickinson credit.

 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.

 A student visa is required to participate.
 If you do not hold a US passport, you should consult with the Russian embassy in your country of citizenship for the student visa requirements.
 Obtaining a student visa is the student’s responsibility.
 We will review the guidelines for obtaining a student visa at the Pre-departure Orientation.